 Complete the hem as your fabric and pattern requires, it is easier to do it at this stage before attaching the sleeve to the garment.

 Check your garment is ready for the sleeve to be attached.
-The armhole must be a complete circle, so you will need to stitch the required seams; these include shoulder seam, underarm / side seam and perhaps a princess seam / other design lines.
+The armhole must be a complete circle, so you will need to stitch the required seams; these include shoulder seam, underarm/side seam and perhaps a princess seam or other design lines.

-Start by gathering / easing the sleeve.
-I personally prefer to gather / ease my sleeve prior to pinning in onto the garment, I find it easier to work with.
+Start by gathering/easing the sleeve.
+I personally prefer to gather/ease my sleeve prior to pinning it onto the garment, I find it easier to work with.
 Start by pulling on the threads, you will need to pull on 2 threads (it doesn’t matter if these are from the right side or the wrong side of the fabric), but you must pull on the 2 threads from the same side.
 Slide the fabric away from the thread tails along the stitches.
 Complete a small amount on both sides (if you have tails on both sides).

 If you are working with a slippy fabric and find that the threads are moving loosely through the fabric or you are worried that you might remove the threads from the opposite side, lock the threads with a pin.
 Position a pin into the fabric (point towards the raw edge of the fabric) and take the 2 threads, wrap the threads around the pin in a figure of eight motion.
-Why not watch this in the YouTube tutorial!
+Why not watch this in the YouTube tutorial: How To: Insert a Sleeve.

 What is the difference between gathering and easing?